Can I take out a second charge mortgage for house renovations?

 Second Mortgage for Renovations

 A second charge mortgage, or secured loan as they are also known, can be a useful way to raise finance if your current lender is unable to increase your existing mortgage or if you don't want to remortgage as you would lose your preferential rate.
 We would need to know the all the details around your financial situation before we proceed.
-We would need to complete a ‘fact find’ exercise and identify and establish whether a second charge loan is actually the best option for you rather than a remortgage.
+We would need to complete a ‘fact find’ exercise and identify and establish whether a second charge loan is the best option for you rather than a remortgage.

 Second Charge Mortgages